Police want your help to figure out who killed a dad as he camped with his 2 young daughters -- and why

 "The safety of park visitors is our top priority," the department said in a statement.
 "The campground area at Malibu Creek State Park, which contains 63 sites, has been closed since Friday due to the investigation and will remain closed until further notice."

-Earlier, the parks department said the campground would close for only a week.
+Earlier, officials said the campground would close for only a week.

-Malibu Creek State Park is a vast playground for outdoor enthusiasts and a spectacular backdrop used in movies and television shows.
+Malibu Creek State Park is a vast playground for outdoor enthusiasts, with trails for hiking and horseback riding.
+Hunting is not allowed in the park.

+The park has served as a spectacular backdrop in movies and television shows.
 The rugged terrain crisscrossed with streams was used in the original "Planet of the Apes," "M*A*S*H," "Butch Cassidy and the Sundance Kid," "How Green Was My Valley" and "Pleasantville."

 "Most of the park's land holdings were donated by Bob Hope, with later significant acquisitions from Ronald Reagan and 20th Century Fox," the park website states.